tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

 Overview
 -------

-*"The right answer for the right reason at the right price."* John P. Perdew
+"The right answer for the right reason at the right price."
+John P. Perdew

 what functional to use?

 * Need to balance **physical accuracy** with **computational cost**.
+* Also want to make sure trends are correct

 Need to focus on properties of interest.